wistia/wistia-open-docs/_posts/data-api.md

 If the media is copied successfully, the server will respond with HTTP status **201 Created**.
 The HTTP **Location** header will be set to the URL where the newly created media resource resides.
-The body of the response will contain an object representing the *new copy* of the media that was just created.
+The body of the response will contain an object representing the *new copy* of the media that was just created, as well as the project it belongs to.

 #### Example Media#Copy Request